 # Planning Permission For A Dormer

 If you want to do a certain piece of development in your building then you need to take permission from the government according to the parliament of the UK.
 No matter how small or big your modification you must take the dormer planning permission.
 However, if your development falls under permitted development rights then you do not need planning permission for the dormer.
-So what is permitted development Rights?
+So what are permitted development Rights?
 It is a list of rules which if you obey, you can complete the project or the modification while not having to do the making planning permission.

 A huge hassle that everybody is going through, is not understanding what they are allowed to do under planning permission.
 Many people ask me this question, Do you need planning permission for a dormer?
 This article will answer this question and also if you want to know more about the rights, rules, and regulations more accurately then stick with us till the end.